per2jensen/clonepulse/README.md

 Repository access: Select the **specific repo**

-Permissions:
+Permissions put on the token:

+- "Administration": Read-only
-- "Read access to administration and metadata ": Read-only
+- "Metadata":  Read-only
-- (Add others like contents if your repo is private)
+- For Private repos you might need more.....

-Click "Generate token" and copy it immediately
+Click "Generate token" and copy the value of the token to secure storage immediately.
+You onby see it once.

 ### 🔒 Overview of securing the Token Using GitHub Secrets

+After having created the secret, you must now put it into the repository where you want to use it.

 1. Go to your GitHub repository:
    **Settings → Secrets and variables → Actions → New repository secret**